 In situations such as public health emergencies or natural disasters, digital pathology allows pathologists to access critical information remotely, ensuring continuity of services.
 This capability was particularly relevant during the recent COVID-19 pandemic.

 Digital pathology can support research initiatives by providing a platform for data sharing, collaboration, and analysis.
-Much of the newest research involves algorithms that correlate morphologic findings seen on digital imagers to genomic alterations that may affect prognosis or therapeutic response.
+Much of the newest research involves algorithms correlating morphologic findings on digital imagers to genomic alterations that may affect prognosis or therapeutic response.

 Some digital tools can improve treatment decision-making and patient understanding by providing visual representations of pathology findings.
 For example, Lumea’s proprietary tech can enable maintenance of orientation and precise site mapping of malignant involvement of each prostate core on reports simply by having the pathologist circle the areas of involvement.
 These annotations also allow for accurate and automatic quantification of length and percentage of involvement.
 Knowing the distribution of carcinoma within and between cores helps clinicians determine the best course of action while providing a visual representation to share with patients.
-Providing the most current and instructive information is good for patients as well as for the reputation of your practice.
+Providing the most current and instructive information is suitable for patients and your practice’s reputation.

 Embracing digital pathology positions your practice for future advancements in healthcare technology.
 It ensures compatibility with evolving standards and facilitates easier integration with emerging technologies.

-Keep in mind that you will only get a good digital experience if you select a good quality provider, so if you decide to go digital you will want to ensure that your selection will meet your needs.
+Keep in mind that you will only get an excellent digital experience if you select a good quality provider, so if you decide to go digital, you will want to ensure that your selection meets your needs.
 Seek the advice and opinions of colleagues and avoid common pitfalls and mistakes.

 Conducting a comprehensive analysis, including a cost-benefit assessment, can provide a clearer understanding of how suitable the implementation of digital pathology may be for your institution.